 - 34. There are no structures (either temporary or permanent) or common property resources (CPRs) on the proposed pipe/drain right of way.
-During preparation of the resettlement plan transect walks conducted along the proposed alignment have confirmed that no commercial establishments, permanent shops along the route will be impacted. - 35.
-Following the transect walks, survey of affected businesses was carried out to determine the impact on shops and businesses (movable / transitory structures).
-Identification of the affected persons were undertaken by 100 percent walk-through survey of trunk sewer and network pipelines, and collection of information (anticipated business loss and relevant socio-economic details) from all affected businesses along the entire proposed pipe length.
-Based on this exercise, a total of 23 roadside movable/transitory businesses (120 affected population) have been identified who will be temporarily affected.
-Photographs of some of the areas are provided in Appendix 3 along which the sewer pipelines will be laid.
+During updating of the resettlement plan, based on detailed measurement and reverification census survey along the proposed alignment, no permanent commercial establishments or permanent shops were identified as impacted. - The Detailed Measurement and reverification census survey of affected businesses was carried out to determine the impact on shops and businesses (movable / transitory structures).
+Identification of the affected persons was undertaken by 100 percent detailed measurement and census survey based on final design of trunk sewer and network pipelines, and collection of information (anticipated business loss and relevant socio-economic details) from all affected businesses along the entire proposed pipe length.
+Based on this exercise, a total of 12 roadside movable/transitory businesses (71 affected persons) have been identified who will be temporarily affected.
+The number of affected business owners changed due to the consequences of COVID-19 outbreak; due to the lockdown scenario in the country many persons lost their livelihood and were compelled to start small road side shops/vending for income purpose at the target zone (which is the core area of city).
+After the normalization and relaxation of the restrictions and lock down phase was withdrawn, some of the vendors, who were compelled to work as road side vendors have gone back to their original occupation.
+So the number of affected business owners have been changed.
+Out of the 12 affected business owners three are identified to belong to vulnerable category (one scheduled caste, one other backward class and one business owner with disability).
+Photographs of some of the areas are provide in Appendix 3 along which the sewer pipelines will be laid.